Jerzy Toeplitz: Career

 During the 1930s, Toeplitz wrote film reviews, and also directed several leftist films, including The Loves of a Dictator (1935) and The Beloved Vagabond (1936).

 In 1945, Film Polski was established as the sole body producing and distributing films in Poland, and Toeplitz became head of scriptwriting.
 From then on, he initiated the founding of a national Polish film school, and in 1947, was one of the co-founders of the national film school in Poland, now known as Łódź Film School.
-Other founding professors were Jerzy Bossak, Wanda Jakubowska, Stanislaw Wohl, and Antoni Bohdziewicz.
+Other founding professors were Jerzy Bossak, Wanda Jakubowska, Stanisław Wohl, and Antoni Bohdziewicz.
 Topelitz was a professor from 1948 until 1968, and director from 1949 to 1952 (when he was temporarily removed for expressing unpopular political views) and then rector from 1957 to 1968.
 He left the post in 1968, along with many other teachers, owing to political persecution after supporting protesting students.
 In 1967 Toeplitz was a visiting professor at the University of California, Los Angeles (UCLA).

 From 1968 to 1972 Toeplitz was director of the film section at the Institute of Art in the Polish Academy of Sciences in Warsaw, a government institution. and was also director of the Polish Film Corporation.

 In 1970 he was headhunted by Australian writer and broadcaster Phillip Adams and polymath and politician Barry Jones, who were campaigning for the establishment of a government-supported film school in Sydney.
 The British head of UCLA's department of theatre arts, Colin Young, had recommended Toeplitz to Adams and Jones, and he visited Australia as a consultant at the end of 1970 for three weeks.
 He was appointed founding director of the new national Film and Television School in Sydney (later the Australian Film, Television and Radio School, or AFTRS), by prime minister Gough Whitlam effective in February 1973.
 In December 1972, he was visiting professor at La Trobe University in Melbourne.

 He retired from AFTRS in 1979 and returned to Poland.